Come along to the Smart Move Housing Fair on Monday 20th November, Foundry on Level 2 of your SU, between 11am and 3pm.

 If you are moving out, look out too for the Donate Don't Waste campaign www.sheffieldsu.com/

-If you have specific housing needs and require further advice, the Student Advice Centre is here to help.
+If you have specific housing needs or problems and require further advice, the Student Advice Centre is here to help.
 We have specialist housing advisers who can advise you at every stage of your housing journey, from checking over a new contract through to getting your deposit back when the tenancy ends.
-Contact details for Student Advice Centre are at the back of this guide.
+Email email@example.com or tel 0114 2228660.
 Additionally, you can find comprehensive information and advice on a wide range of housing, money, academic and immigration issues on the Student Advice Centre pages.